Lowcountry Living at The Ford

 “We encourage members to get into the saddle,” says Equestrian Director Lindsay Goff.
 The Ford stables horses for member use and offers training for all skill levels in a variety of disciplines like dressage and hunt.
 Members can even keep personal horses stabled on their own property, depending on lot size.

-On the other side of the property, the Silk Hope Harbor Village neighborhood with its marina and direct access to the Ogeechee River is tailor-made for boaters and fishermen.
-The Ford is just 25 nautical miles from the Atlantic Ocean, a leisurely two-hour boat ride, and the property’s many lakes are stocked with bass and catfish, including those on the golf course.
+On the other side of the property, the Silk Hope Harbor Village neighborhood, with its marina and direct access to the Ogeechee River, is tailor-made for boaters and fishermen.
+The Ford is just 25 nautical miles from the Atlantic Ocean — a leisurely two-hour boat ride — and the property’s many lakes, including those on the golf course, are stocked with bass and catfish.

-In fact, it’s not uncommon to see golfers stop to fish a while in the middle of a round.
-The annual Hook and Slice event, a member favorite, marries both pastimes with teams competing to shoot the lowest score and catch the biggest fish.
+In fact, it’s not uncommon to see golfers stop to fish awhile in the middle of a round.
+The annual Hook & Slice event, a member favorite, marries both pastimes with teams competing to shoot the lowest score and catch the biggest fish.
 “It’s an event as unique as The Ford,” says David.

-There’s something at The Ford for everyone, and with a generational membership that extends privileges to parents, children, and grandchildren, the whole family is welcome.
-Additional amenities include a full spa, tennis courts, lake-side pool facilities, a 7,000 square-foot fitness center, and shooting sports in partnership with the nearby Dorchester Shooting Preserve.
+There’s something at The Ford for everyone, and with a membership that extends privileges to parents, children, and grandchildren, the whole family is welcome.
+Additional amenities include a full spa, tennis and pickleball courts, lake-side pool facilities, a 7,000-square-foot fitness center, and shooting sports in partnership with the nearby Dorchester Shooting Preserve.

 Certified Audubon Cooperative Sanctuary

-That stewardship is reflected in The Ford’s selection in 2020 as a Certified Audubon Cooperative Sanctuary, a rigorous certification process across multiple categories including habitat and wildlife management, water conservation, and education.
-“It shows the commitment of The Ford to sustainability, environmental stewardship, site assessing, making sure we’re doing our part to move the needle environmentally,” says Nemitz.
+That stewardship is reflected in The Ford’s selection in 2020 as a Certified Audubon Cooperative Sanctuary, after a rigorous certification process across multiple categories, including habitat and wildlife management, water conservation, and education.
+“It shows the commitment of The Ford to sustainability, environmental stewardship, site assessing, and making sure we’re doing our part to move the needle environmentally,” says Nemitz.

 Member Buy-In

-But it’s not just Nemitz and Matzke working to keep The Ford a beautifully wild sporting community.
+But it’s not just Nemitz and Kinstle working to keep The Ford a beautifully wild sporting community.
 “We’re getting a lot of buy-in from the members,” says Nemitz.
-In addition to actively supporting the Audubon certification and participating in several wildlife monitoring programs each year, The Ford’s members show their commitments to sustainability by planting native vegetation on their own properties.
+In addition to actively supporting the Audubon certification and participating in several wildlife-monitoring programs each year, The Ford’s members show their commitments to sustainability by planting native vegetation on their own properties.

 “A lot of high-end communities would maybe say that doesn’t look good, but at some point, you have to blend what’s best for the environment with what’s aesthetically pleasing.
 That’s what we believe in.”
 Those kinds of shared values and personal commitments can be rare for a high-end sporting property.